unaip/jpa_example/README.md

-This is an initial test projact for using JPS with Hibernate and glassfish.
+This is an initial test project for using JPA with Hibernate and glassfish.